xander325/xanderbell.github.io/artifact_two.md

 	</div>
 	<div class="6u 12u$(small)">
 		<h3>Outcomes/Reflections</h3>
 		<p>Being able to design and provide solutions using algorithmic principles and computer science practices allows us to create effecient programs.
 This also helps manage the trade-offs invloved in design choices because we have an opertunity to become more aware of the capabilities of ourselves and our algorithms.
-While algorithms are used within all of these artifacts, this artifacts showcases the complex logic problems inherent in software.</p>
+While algorithms are used within all of these artifacts, this specific artifact showcases the complex logic problems inherent in software.</p>
        </div>
 </div>